yehoshuadimarsky/bcpandas/README.md

 ![benchmark graph](benchmarks/benchmark.png)

+### What about the new Pandas [`method='multi'`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method)?
+It has some drawbacks.
+First, because SQL Server can only accept up to 2100 parameters in a query, you are forced to set the `chunksize` parameter to a very small number for it to work.
+Also, it is still slower.
+See [here](https://stackoverflow.com/questions/50689082/to-sql-pyodbc-count-field-incorrect-or-syntax-error) and [here](https://stackoverflow.com/questions/50689082/to-sql-pyodbc-count-field-incorrect-or-syntax-error) for more discussion on this, and the recommendation to use a bulk insert tool such as BCP.
+SQL Server simply didn't design the regular `INSERT` statement to support huge amounts of data.

 ## Requirements
 ### Database
 Any version of Microsoft SQL Server.
 Can be installed on-prem, in the cloud, on a VM, or the Azure SQL Database/Data Warehouse versions.